cmdoret/CSD_Lfabarum/README.md

 These dependencies are required to run the main analysis.
 This include the RADseq pipeline and association mapping.

+The easiest and recommended way to install the correct versions of python and R packages is to install [Anaconda](https://www.anaconda.com/download) and [setup an environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).

 * [FastQC 0.11.5](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): Quality control of sequencing data.
 * [BWA 0.7.15](http://bio-bwa.sourceforge.net/)
 * [STACKS 1.48](http://catchenlab.life.illinois.edu/stacks/)